charalambos/StructurePointcloud/Readme.txt

 The size of the "tiles" or "geospatial bounding boxes" can be adjusted by changing the preprocessor flags: RES_x, RES_Y, RES_Z.

+The copyright for the included bilateral filtering code belongs to Sylvain Paris and Frédo Durand.

 References:
 1. IEEE PAMI 2013: A Framework for Automatic Modeling from Point Cloud Data